omarreis/GBE3D/demos/SailboatDemo/README.md

 ## Windows executable

-The fat executable, with all graphic assets inside, makes it easier to run the app.
+The executable with all graphic assets inside makes it easier to install he app.
-A single file *SailboatDemo.exe* is needed to run the app.
+A single file - *SailboatDemo.exe* - is needed to run the app.

 Single file Win32 executable (v2.0):
 *  https://github.com/omarreis/GBE3D/releases/tag/V20